Atlantic City budget relies on surplus spending, fewer capital projects

 The average homeowner will pay $4,740 in total property taxes in 2022, down from $4,876.25 last year.

-The city's assessed valuation (without casinos and other properties under payments-in-lieu-of-taxes agreements) has fallen 0.8% in the last year, to $2.41 billion from $2.43 billion.
+The city's assessed valuation (without casinos and other properties under payments-in-lieu-of-taxes agreements) has fallen 0.8% in the past year, to $2.41 billion from $2.43 billion.

 Local revenues other than property taxes are projected to fall 2.7%, from $118.4 million to $115.2 million.
 They include the casino PILOT and IAT as well as $23.5 million in all other revenues.